ljchu/JunitDemo/README.md

 It is just a demo.

 Any question whit it ,please mail me.
-Any good idea will be welcom.
+Any good idea will be welcome.